High-dimensional variable clustering based on maxima of a weakly dependent random process: Consistent estimation of minimaly separated clusters

 \begin{proposition} Let $(\normalfont{\textbf{Z}_t}, t \in \mathbb{Z})$ be a stationary process with algebraic $\varphi$-mixing distribution, $\varphi(n) \leq \lambda n^{-\zeta}$ where $\lambda > 0$, and $\zeta > 1$.
 Then the following concentration bound holds

-where $k$ is the number of block maxima and $C_1$, $C_2$ and $C_3$ are constants depending only on $\zeta$ and $\lambda$. \end{proposition} The non-asymptotic analysis in Proposition \ref{prop:concentration_inequality} is stringent and requires the use of $\varphi$-mixing in order to apply Hoeffding and McDiarmid inequalities in a dependent setting.
+where $k$ is the number of block maxima and $C_1$, $C_2$ and $C_3$ are constants depending only on $\zeta$ and $\lambda$. \end{proposition} The proof of Proposition \ref{prop:concentration_inequality}, along with all proofs of the mathematical results derived in Section \ref{sec:estimation} may be found in Appendix \ref{subsec:estimation_proofs} in the supplementary material.
+The non-asymptotic analysis in Proposition \ref{prop:concentration_inequality} is stringent and requires the use of $\varphi$-mixing in order to apply Hoeffding and McDiarmid inequalities in a setting where observations are not serially independent (see \cite[Section 2]{boucheron2013concentration}).
+However, tail bounds can also be established under $\beta$-mixing coefficients.
+One can also use Bernstein inequalities for $\alpha$-mixing sequences with a more stringent condition, namely exponentially decaying $\alpha$-mixing, using the main theorem in \cite{merlevede2009bernstein}.